mjames-upc/awips-docs/docs/cave/d2d-system-menus.md

 **File > Export > KML**

-The displays can then be used in other applications or sent to other users for analysis.
-The "Export" submenu also includes a "KML" option, which allows users to save D2D displays in the KML (Keyhole Markup Language) file format (actually as a compressed KMZ), which can be used in applications such as Google Earth.
+The "Export" submenu also includes a "KML" option, which allows users to save D2D displays or GFE grids in the KML (Keyhole Markup Language) file format.
+When zipped (compressed), the KML file format forms a KMZ file, which can be used in applications such as Google Earth.

 ![image](../images/YRP9kOM.png)

-The KML dialog box includes options to select frames to export, as well as the following "Other Options":
+The KML dialog box includes options to select frames to export.
+This includes exporting all frames, the current/displayed frame, a range of frames, and, in GFE, the selected time range as highlighted in the Grid Manager.
+Additional options are available for selection under the "Other Options" section:

 * **Export Hidden**: When selected, all displayed and hidden products listed in the Product Legend section of the Main Display Pane will be exported.